-- Work a minimum of 32 hours a week in congressional office assignment
+- Work a minimum of 32 hours a week at placement site

 - Participate in all CHCI-sponsored activities

 - Complete 24 hours of community service, including a group community service project

 - Develop and execute a policy briefing to promote public policy issues of importance to Latinos